Your Planting Zone is:

 Bush Height: four to six feet tall

-Soil Type: Acidic soil.
-Acidic soil creates blooms that are deep blue.
-Alkaline in the soil will create light blue or even pink blooms.
+Soil Type: Acidic soil creates deep azure blooms.
+Alkaline soil creates light azure or even pink blooms.

 Sun: Full to half shade